-Notes: Certified by M/s Vinay Bhushan & Associates, Chartered Accountants by their certificate dated January 07, 2025
+Notes: Certified by M/s Vinay Bhushan & Associates, Chartered Accountants by their certificate dated August 14, 2024

-- (1) Revenue from operations means the revenue from operations as appearing in the restated financial information. - (2) EBITDA is calculated as Profit before tax + Depreciation + Interest Expenses Other Income. - (3) EBITDA Margin is calculated as EBITDA divided by Revenue from Operations. - (4) PAT Margin is calculated as PAT for the year divided by revenue from operations.
+- (1) Revenue from operations means the revenue from operations as appearing in the restated financial information. - (2) EBITDA is calculated as Profit before tax + Depreciation + Interest Expenses Other Income. - $(3) \ EBITDA \ Margin \ is \ calculated \ as \ EBITDA \ divided \ by \ Revenue \ from \ Operations.$ - (4) PAT Margin is calculated as PAT for the year divided by revenue from operations. - (5) Return on Equity is calculated by comparing the proportion of net income against the amount of average shareholder equity. - (6) Debt to Equity ratio is calculated as Long Term Debt + Short Term Debt divided by equity. - (7) Current Ratio is calculated by dividing Current Assets to Current Liabilities.